Is Kratom Legal in Arizona?

 For starters, it is important to define what “kratom regulation” actually entails.

-Regulation is officially defined as “a rule or order issued by an executive authority or regulatory agency of a government and having the force of law”.
+Regulation is defined as “a rule or order issued by an executive authority or regulatory agency of a government and having the force of law.”
 What does this mean in the context of kratom regulation?

-In short, the regulation of the kratom industry in your state helps to ensure that the kratom you’re buying is safe and of proper quality.
-By introducing procedures and standards for kratom manufacturers, this helps to keep all vendors “playing by the rules”.
+In short, regulation of the kratom industry in your state ensures that the kratom you’re buying is safe and high quality.
+By introducing procedures and standards for kratom manufacturers, this helps to prevent any vendors from selling low-quality products that might harm consumers.

-For instance, we subject our 100% natural kratom tea to rigorous lab testing to ensure quality, as well as the delivery of a consistent alkaloid content.
+For instance, we subject our 100% natural kratom tea to rigorous lab testing to ensure quality.
+Lab testing also allows us to provide products with an effective alkaloid content.

-• Prohibiting sale of kratom to certain age groups (ban of sale to minors – in most cases)
+• Prohibiting sale of kratom to certain age groups (typically the ban of sale to minors or anyone under 21)

-• Placing quality control requirements (like lab testing) on all kratom products
+• Establishing quality control requirements (like lab testing) on all kratom products

 • Setting forth clear processing and storage requirements